Like any machine, your bike needs regular maintenance. Neglect will lead to undue wear and, in many cases, can end up causing damage.

 What if I don’t?

 Not maintaining your chain properly can be a real headache.
 And arm ache, neck ache, spine ache… you get the gist.
-If your chain comes off either sprocket when you’re in motion, its very likely to do one of two things:
+If your chain comes off either sprocket when you’re in motion, it’s very likely to do one of two things:

 Your chain can be too tight, as well.
 While the results won’t be as spectacular, they will be just as expensive.
 Tight chains can bend shafts, break sprockets and damage housings over time.

-Keep an eye on your chain tension, it’s pretty important.
+Keep an eye on your chain tension; it’s pretty important.

-In fact, go check out our maintenance guide– there are a lot of good habits for a budding mechanic to pick up.
+Check out our maintenance guide– there are a lot of good habits for a budding mechanic to pick up.